Blog

 Together with our partners, we are transforming our local early education system, so that children and their families can reach their full potential.

-April is Child Abuse Prevention Month, and for the past several years we’ve partnered with local faith communities for Blue Sunday, a day of prayer for children experiencing abuse and neglect.
-Each year Blue Sunday falls on the last Sunday in April, and this year, Blue Sunday is April 30.
+Faith communities are invited to participate in Blue Sunday, a national day of prayer for children experiencing abuse and neglect.
+Each year Blue Sunday falls on the last Sunday in April, and this year, Blue Sunday is April 28.

 Child abuse and neglect statistics in Travis County and Texas have improved slightly since last year, but the reality is still heartbreaking: